 If you think a rent hike or other negative treatment is motivated by your assertion of a tenant's legal right, you may decide to fight back.
 But before you do, ask yourself the following questions:

-- How large was the increase; how onerous was the mean move?
 Judges are more likely to view a large rent increase (rather than a small one) as the landlord's way to punish or drive away a troublesome tenant.
 Ditto with reductions in services.

-- Does the rent increase or nasty move affect you alone, or does it apply to many others?
 Your chances of proving a retaliatory motive will be greatly increased if you can show that you alone, but not tenants in similar units, received the negative treatment.

-- Is your landlord known for repeatedly and seriously trampling on tenants’ rights?
 Your landlord's reputation is certainly a relevant factor if you contemplate challenging a rent increase.
 You can learn whether the landlord is a frequent visitor to landlord-tenant or small claims court by asking the local tenants' organization or even your fellow tenants.
 The judge may tell you that this information is irrelevant and won't be considered—but you may want to share it anyway, then listen politely while the judge gives you a little lecture on the rules of evidence.

-- How disruptive or expensive, from the landlord’s point of view, was your exercise of a legal right?
 It's easier to win the cases in which you can convince a judge that the landlord has a strong motive to get even.
 Did you cause the landlord considerable time, expense, aggravation, or embarrassment?
 For example, if you complained to the local health department that your housing is uninhabitable because the roof leaked, and the department ordered your landlord to put on a new roof, that's an expensive job that your landlord might resent highly.
 This anger could well prompt a retaliatory rent hike, you'll claim.
 Similarly, an accusation of discrimination against your landlord, even if he ultimately defeats it, could easily generate strong feelings of bitterness and retaliation.
 On the other hand, your isolated request for a necessary and inexpensive repair is far less likely in the eyes of a judge to motivate serious landlord revenge.

 Keep in mind that you don't need to be perfect.
-An honest mistake made during an otherwise valid attempt to exercise your rights usually won't deprive you of the protection of your state's antiretaliation statute.
+An honest mistake made during an otherwise valid attempt to exercise your rights usually won't deprive you of the protection of your state's anti-retaliation statute.
 For example, suppose that in response to a broken heater in the winter you withhold rent without complying strictly with your state's notice requirement.
 Your angry landlord is likely to call you on your error and demand the rent.
 If you pay it, can he then terminate your tenancy?
 Assuming that the heater was truly broken and your mistake relatively minor, you'll be in a good position to argue that you still deserve the benefit of your state law.
 Of course, you'd be far better off to follow the withholding rules carefully in the first place.

 If you're determined to fight back by filing suit or hunkering down and defending against an eviction, there's one more issue you need to think about.
 How do you prove your landlord is trying to retaliate against you?
 In the real world, landlords are rarely so foolish as to say directly, "If you complain to the housing department, I'll evict you!"
 Instead, they're likely to stick it to you for a trumped-up reason, hoping to mask the fact that the real motive is to get rid of a tenant whom they regard as a troublemaker.
 Common examples of cover-ups that are really retaliations are:

 Fortunately, however, many states give tenants an edge when it comes to unmasking illegal reasons to end a tenancy.
-In 21 states, the landlord is presumed to be retaliating against you if a tenancy is ended (or services decreased) within a certain amount of time after your exercise of a legal right, typically six months but sometimes 90 days or one year.
+In many states, the landlord is presumed to be retaliating against you if a tenancy is ended (or services decreased) within a certain amount of time after your exercise of a legal right, typically six months but sometimes 90 days or one year.
 This means that it will be up to the landlord to prove to the judge, should you end up in court, that his motives were not retaliatory.